oveleon/contao-component-style-manager/docs/BUNDLE_CONFIG.md

 ---

 # Bundle-Configurations
 Instead of the import function, from version 3, configurations can be automatically provided by other bundles.

+## Configuration files
-For the deployment, a configuration file, which can be exported via the StyleManager, must be stored under `contao/templates` of the bundle.
-The file needs to start with `style-manager-`.
+For the deployment, a configuration file, which can be exported via the StyleManager, must be stored under `/templates` or `/templates/*`.

+> The filename needs to start with `style-manager-`.

 If the automatic import of these configuration files is not prevented (allowed by default), archives and CSS groups are automatically added to the defined areas.

-To prevent dynamic configurations from being read in, you can make the following configuration:
+To prevent dynamic configurations from being parsed, you can disable it with following configuration:
 ```yaml
 # config.yaml
 contao_component_style_manager:
     use_bundle_config: false
 ```